hktrpg/foundryVTT_game_time_clock/README.md

 - It can count how many time did GM and Player spend the on the Game.
 - It will show on setting
 ## TO DO LIST
-- Update the time every second
+- Update the time every second(DONE)